marianpekar/fbm-space/README.md

 # Fractal Brownian Motion / 3D Visualisation

-Here you can see 4608 icosahedrons randomly distributed in a three-dimensional space with usage of Fractal Brownian Motion Noise.
+Here you can see a swarm of icosahedrons randomly distributed in a three-dimensional space with usage of Fractal Brownian Motion Noise.
 And it looks quite cool :-).

 🔗 [https://marianpekar.github.io/fbm-space](https://marianpekar.github.io/fbm-space)